T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 To decide which Parameter should be placed on *Form.parameter* and which on *FormElement.parameter*: If LDAP access is ...

-* only necessary in one *FormElement*, most usefull setup is to specify all values in that specific *FormElement*,
+* only necessary in one *FormElement*, most useful setup is to specify all values in that specific *FormElement*,
 * needed on multiple *FormElement*s (of the same *Form*, e.g. one *input* with *typeAhead*, one *note* and one *action*), it's more efficient to specify the base parameter *ldapServer*, *ldapBaseDn* in *Form.parameter* and the rest on the current *FormElement*.